ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 **Note that**:

-* The above diagram does not represent the true class hierarchy and should be interpreted as a guide to help the lay-user decide which `SecondaryQbStructuralDefinition` best describes their data-cube's structure.
+* The above diagram **does not represent the true class hierarchy** and should be interpreted as a guide to help the lay-user decide which `SecondaryQbStructuralDefinition` best describes their data-cube's structure.
 * When choosing which structural definition to use, you must pick the most specific one.
-If the type you want to use has children then it cannot be used - you must select one of its children.
+If the type you want to use has descendents then you must select one of its children. (i.e. you must pick a leaf node)

 ## The `from_data` Helpers